Equine multinodular pulmonary fibrosis

 Equine multinodular pulmonary fibrosis is a chronic lung disease of horses.
 There is evidence that the disease is caused by infection with a gammaherpesvirus, equine herpesvirus 5.
-The disease affects usually adult horses reducing the ability to exercise as a result of the formation of nodular lesions in the lungs.
+The disease usually affects adult horses reducing their ability to exercise as a result of the formation of nodular lesions in the lungs.

 Signs and symptoms

 Signs of equine multinodular pulmonary fibrosis are mainly weight loss, fever, respiratory distress and depression.
 Unwillingness to move, mild cough and intermittent tachypnea have been reported.
 When the disease progresses, the general condition of the horse usually deteriorates, showing possible signs as severe dyspnea, hypoxemia or nasal discharge.